Shakespeare in Love: Plot

 Burbage learns Shakespeare has seduced Rosaline and cheated him out of payment for the play, and starts a brawl at the Rose with his company.
 The Rose players repel Burbage and his men and celebrate at the pub, where a drunken Henslowe lets slip to Viola that Shakespeare is married, albeit separated from his wife.
 News arrives that Marlowe has been murdered.
 A guilt-ridden Shakespeare assumes Wessex had Marlowe killed, believing him to be Viola's lover, while Viola believes Shakespeare to be the victim.
 Shakespeare appears at her church, allaying Viola's fears and terrifying Wessex, who believes he is a ghost.
 Viola confesses her love for Shakespeare, but both recognize she cannot escape her duty to marry Wessex.
 John Webster, an unpleasant boy who hangs around the theatre, spies on Shakespeare and Viola making love and informs Tilney, who closes the Rose for breaking the ban on women actors.
 Viola's identity is exposed, leaving Shakespeare without a stage or a lead actor, until Burbage offers his theatre and the heartbroken Shakespeare takes the role of Romeo.
 Following her wedding, Viola learns the play will be performed that day, and runs away to the Curtain.
 She overhears that the boy playing Juliet cannot perform, his voice having broken, and Henslowe asks her to replace him.
 She plays Juliet to Shakespeare's Romeo to an enthralled audience.

 Just after the play has concluded, Tilney arrives to arrest everyone for indecency due to Viola's presence, but the Queen reveals herself in attendance and restrains him, pretending that Kent is a man with a "remarkable resemblance" to a woman.
 Powerless to end a lawful marriage, she orders Viola to sail with Wessex to Virginia.
 The Queen also tells Wessex, whom Webster reveals has followed Viola to the theatre, that Romeo and Juliet has won the bet for Shakespeare, and has Kent deliver his £50 to Shakespeare with instructions to write "something more cheerful next time, for Twelfth Night".
-Viola and Shakespeare say their goodbyes, and he vows to immortalize her, as he imagines the beginning of Twelfth Night, in character as a castaway disguised as a man after a voyage to a strange land.
+Viola and Shakespeare say their goodbyes, and he vows to immortalize her, as he imagines the beginning of Twelfth Night, showing a woman named Viola disguised as a man after a voyage to a strange land.